-Keywords: Tranylcypromine hydrochloride, supplier, irreversible, inhibitors, inhibits, monoamine, oxidase, A, B, MAOA, MAOB, lysine-specific, demethylase, 1, LSD1, BCH110, histone, demethylases, demethylation, oxygenases, oxidases, epigenetics, stem, cells, pluripotency, pluripotent, oct4, KDM1A, 2-PCPA, Histone, Demethylases, Tocris Bioscience
+Keywords: Tranylcypromine hydrochloride, Tranylcypromine hydrochloride supplier, irreversible, inhibitors, inhibits, monoamine, oxidase, A, B, MAOA, MAOB, lysine-specific, demethylase, 1, LSD1, BCH110, histone, demethylases, demethylation, oxygenases, oxidases, epigenetics, stem, cells, pluripotency, pluripotent, oct4, KDM1A, 2-PCPA, Monoamine, Oxidase, Other, Oxygenases/Oxidases, Stem, Cell, Reprogramming, Histone, Demethylases, 3852, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Tranylcypromine hydrochloride include:

 Li et al (2011) Generation of iPSCs from mouse fibroblasts with a single gene, Oct4, and small molecules.
 Cell 21 196 PMID: 20956998

 Ping et al (2018) Genome-wide DNA methylation analysis reveals that mouse chemical iPSCs have closer epigenetic features to mESCs than OSKM-integrated iPSCs.
 Cell Death Dis 9 187 PMID: 29416007

 Liu et al (2018) CRISPR-based chromatin remodeling of the endogenous Oct4 or Sox2 locus enables reprogramming to pluripotency.
 Cell Stem Cell 22 252 PMID: 29358044

 Sun (2018) Histone demethylase LSD1 regulates bone mass by controlling WNT7B and BMP2 signaling in osteoblasts.
 Bone Res 6 14 PMID: 29707403